-Pursuant to the selling programs, each individual intends to exercise certain of his Audiovox options, which were granted in 1995 and would otherwise expire on Aug.
+Pursuant to the selling programs, each individual intends to exercise certain Audiovox options, which were granted in 1995 and would otherwise expire on Aug.
 9.

 In total, there are 212,500 options that will be exercised, of which Shalam holds about 82 percent.
 He will not sell more than 20,000 shares per day.